Safeguarding

 We are proud to work with a number of different professionals and agencies, including the police.
 There are now over 450 Safer School Partnerships operating throughout England and Wales, with police officers and community support officers based in schools to work closely with staff and students.

-PC Kudliskis and PC Parrett are our Safer School’s Police Officers and work with staff, students and parents in both our primary and secondary phases.
+PC Mindaugas is our Safer School’s Police Officer and works with staff, students and parents in both our primary and secondary phases.

 Visiting Speakers to the Academy